 One way to do this is to ask your swimmers to shower before entering the pool or spa.
 Other preventive methods that you can take include:

 Other useful ways that you can prevent pool algae problems or algae growth, are by super chlorination and the use of a pool algaecide.
 You also must ensure that your pool or spa is thoroughly cleaned.

 This means that the surfaces of your swimming pool walls must be brushed, and the pool vacuumed regularly.

 Always keep in mind that...it is easier to prevent pool algae problems by preventing pool algae growth.

 Once you allow algae to bloom in your swimming pool, getting rid of it can become a little tiresome.

 Now you know the truth about the appearance of algae growth in swimming pools and spas.
-Now you can take the necessary steps to eliminate and prevent your pool from actually turning green due certain pool algae problems.
+Now you can take the necessary steps to eliminate and prevent your pool from turning green due to certain pool algae problems.